tonyborries/sdr-scanner/README.rst

 The Signal Strength bars indicate the signal strength above the Channel's Squelch Threshold.
 Each bar is 10 dB, so the first bar indicates 0-10dB above the squelch, the second 10-20dB, etc...

+The Noise Floor indication uses a long running average - since the Channels are scanned for only brief periods, it may take a while for this value to stabilize.
+(Currently uses a 60 second time constant, but may tune this in the future.)

 Channel Modes
 =============